Federal Tort Claims Act: History

 The "Federal Tort Claims Act" was also previously the official short title passed by the Seventy-ninth Congress on August 2, 1946, as Title IV of the Legislative Reorganization Act, 60 Stat.
 842, which was classified principally to chapter 20 (§§ 921, 922, 931–934, 941–946) of former Title 28, Judicial Code and Judiciary.

-Title IV of the Legislative Reorganization Act of August 2, 1946 was substantially repealed and reenacted as sections 1346 (b) and 2671 et seq. of Title 28 on June 25, 1948 (Tort Claims Procedure).
+Title IV of the Legislative Reorganization Act of August 2, 1946 was substantially repealed and re-enacted as sections 1346 (b) and 2671 et seq. of Title 28 on June 25, 1948 (Tort Claims Procedure).

-The Act was passed following the 1945 B-25 Empire State Building crash, where a bomber piloted in thick fog by Lieutenant Colonel William F. Smith, Jr. crashed into the north side of the Empire State Building.
+The Act was passed following the 1945 B-25 Empire State Building crash, where a bomber piloted in thick fog by Lieutenant Colonel William F. Smith, Jr., crashed into the north side of the Empire State Building.
 As NPR reported, "Eight months after the crash, the U.S. government offered money to families of the victims.
 Some accepted, but others initiated a lawsuit that resulted in landmark legislation.
 The Federal Tort Claims Act of 1946, for the first time, gave United States citizens the right to sue the federal government."
 Although the crash was not the initial catalyst for the bill, which had been pending in Congress for more than two decades, the statute was made retroactive to 1945 in order to allow victims of that crash to seek recovery.

-The FTCA was amended by the Federal Employees Liability Reform and Tort Compensation Act of 1988, also known as the Westfall Act, following the Supreme Court decision in Westfall v.
-Erwin in which the Court had found a federal employee liable for negligence in their duties.
-The 1988 act amended the FTCA to make federal employees immune to tort lawsuits resulting from cases of negligence or omission in their duties, instead making the U.S. government the defending party under the FTCA, allowing the litigant to seek damages for non-constitutional violations.
+The FTCA was amended by the Federal Employees Liability Reform and Tort Compensation Act of 1988, also known as the Westfall Act, following the Supreme Court's decision in Westfall v.
+Erwin (1988), in which the Court found a federal employee liable for negligence in the performance of their duties.
+The 1988 act amended the FTCA to make federal employees immune from tort lawsuits arising from negligence or omission in their duties, and make the U.S. government the defending party under the FTCA, allowing the litigant to seek damages for non-constitutional violations.

+On February 24, 2026, the Supreme Court ruled 5-4 in United States Postal Service v.
+Konan that Americans cannot sue the U.S. Postal Service even when it is found that employees deliberately refused to deliver their mail, with the majority opinion stating that the FTCA provision that "generally" shields the Postal Service from lawsuits over missing, lost or undelivered mail includes "the intentional nondelivery of mail."